pajlada/forsen-discord-docs/RULES.md

 6. Don't encourage, advertise, or participate in raiding of Discord Servers or Twitch Streams.
 7. Don't break the Discord Rules of Conduct or Discord Community Guidelines.
 8. No ERP or forcing your kinks onto others.
 This basically boils down to: keep your kinks to yourself (this includes furries).
-9. Don't encourage or spread the ToS-breaking Twitch streams
+9. Don't encourage or spread the ToS-breaking Twitch streams.
 10. Considering the new QR code scams going around, you probably shouldn't be posting random QR codes without any context.
 Moderators won't check what the QR code is before handing out a mute or a ban :Smile:
 11. No adult content allowed.
 12. Discord stickers are prohibited in most channels.
 If your sticker gets autoremoved, take that as a hint.